 Are you a car buff?
 If so, you’re in luck!
 Reno is home to the National Automobile Museum (The Harrah’s Collection).
 See Bill Harrah’s personal car collection on display.
 With over 200 vehicles, travel through time and see how far the automobile industry has come.
 Beat the heat, and see this expansive collection for yourself.

 The opportunities for some cool and refreshing fun are endless in Reno Tahoe.
-Admire the river from afar this summer and check out one of these alternatives instead!
+Wondering where the best places to eat and drink are?
+Visit our food and drink page!